-Kent’s Organisational Psychology MSc develops your theoretical and research-based knowledge of social and occupational psychology to enhance your understanding of workplace behaviour.
-It offers you a pathway to a career as a practitioner or academic researcher in the field of organisational psychology.
-Flexible PDip and PCert options are available for working professionals.
+Develop your theoretical and research-based knowledge of social and occupational psychology to enhance your understanding of workplace behaviour.
+Open the door to a successful career as a practitioner or academic researcher in the field of organisational psychology.

-The MSc in Organisational Psychology includes lecture and seminar-based teaching, visiting lecturers/speakers, company visits, as well as a research apprenticeship.
+The MSc in Organisational and Business Psychology includes lecture and seminar-based teaching, visiting lecturers/speakers, company visits, as well as a research apprenticeship.

 The programme is also offered as a 120-credit (60 ECTS) Postgraduate Diploma which entails the same taught curriculum as the MSc but does not require a dissertation.

-A 60-credit (30 ECTS) Postgraduate Certificate in Organisational Psychology offers another opportunity to take one compulsory module (The Psychology of Selection and Assessment) and three optional modules.
+A 60-credit (30 ECTS) Postgraduate Certificate in Organisational and Business Psychology offers another opportunity to take one compulsory module (The Psychology of Selection and Assessment) and three optional modules.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

-This module will provide students with a range of theoretical and practical knowledge, providing them with the opportunity to think critically and evaluate the theory and practice of employee resourcing.
-This will enable students to develop and apply employee resourcing tools and techniques to specific organisational contents in which they might operate.
-The main topics of study are as follows:
+This module will provide you with a range of theoretical and practical knowledge and the opportunity to think critically and evaluate the theory and practice of employee resourcing.
+You will be able to develop and apply employee resourcing tools and techniques to specific organisational contents in which you might operate.

 a) Searching and reviewing relevant literature for a research project.